 Damian: So what are some channels that are starting points after you’ve found the customer segment that you really want?
 You have a model.
 What do you do next?

-Mike: After you’ve completed target definition, you move to target selection.
-That requires that you have an audience, or channel as you put it, so that you can identify the individuals who have those criteria.
+Mike: After you’ve completed the target definition, you move to target selection.
+That requires that you have an audience or channel as you put it, so that you can identify the individuals who have those criteria.
 When you do that, you’d probably use tools like Facebook, which is fantastic because of the amount of data they have for every user.
-Of course it is also fantastic because they have almost everybody.
+Of course, it is also fantastic because they have almost everybody.
 Another example might be Google and GDN, because they’re watching all of us all the time and now listening as well, with the advent of personal assistants and intelligent speakers.
 But all of that information is being used for the purposes of targeting an audience.
 Audience definition—ultimately what that requires is that you go out and do some marketing.
 Now we’ve identified our target.
 We’ve defined it.
 We found them out there in the wild, as we like to say, and we must test it.
 This is an approach, by the way, that is not entirely new because direct marketers, direct mailers, have been doing some version of that for decades now.
 With the cost of direct mail being as high as it is they had no choice but to get very efficient at it.

 Implementing Your Narrowcast Strategy: Test Your Audience and Your Message